abtullohn/tuusie-blitz/README.md

 # TuusieCloud
-An application to ask questions and get answers that you need!
+An application to ask football questions and get answers that you need!
+Want to test your knoweldge in football?
+Well you can!
+There's a mini-quiz that you can take to test that knowledge.

 # User stories